RaffOwO/vesuveus/README.md

     <img src="./files/media/layout.svg" alt="Layout" width="400"/>
 </p>

-**Note**: I think that adding a extra side key for the pinky can be great (see the [TOTEM](https://github.com/GEIGEIGEIST/TOTEM) by GEIGEIGEIST layout) because we are accustomed to stretching the pinky sideways, but this would occupy more space on the desk and on the 3D printer, so I didn't feel to include that in this version.
+**Note**: I think that adding a extra side key for the pinky could be great (see the [TOTEM](https://github.com/GEIGEIGEIST/TOTEM) by GEIGEIGEIST layout) because we are accustomed to stretching the pinky sideways, but this would occupy more space on the desk and on the 3D printer, so I didn't feel to include that in this version.
 Maybe, in the future there will be a 42 keys version.

 **Another Note**: When it comes to gaming, I've traditionally used the WASD keys for movement.
 However, due to the compact layout of Vesuveus, I've opted for the ESDF configuration instead.
-This tweak allows for a more intuitive positioning of the fingers.
+This tweak allows me to retain my muscle memory, one potential drawback is the intial configuration that i have to do when I install a new game.
 I did experiment with introducing a separate gaming layer, but found that it disrupted my workflow, especially when switching between gaming and other tasks.
 This decision was based on maintaining usability and minimizing the learning curve, making Vesuveus versatile for various uses.
 Feel free to customize your layout as needed!

 ## No Split?
 Hear Me Out!

 Yep, Vesuveus is a **unibody design**, and I know you might be thinking, "Why not go split?"
 Well, here's the deal:

 - **Split keyboards** have their perks, no doubt!
-I appreciate the adjustable positions for your shoulders; it's all about that ergonomic goodness.
+I appreciate the adjustable positions that open your shoulders even more; it's all about that ergonomic goodness.
 But they come with their own set of drawbacks too - like dealing with multiple MCUs or tangled cables.
 Plus, when you're on the go like me, a unibody is a lifesaver!
 It's easy to carry around, and the angled configuration still keeps my shoulders happy.
 Oh, and it plays nice with the mouse too!
 The last thing I want is a twist game on my desk trying to reach my mouse.

 ### Atreus?
 Nah, I Got This!